Ruchita-new/first-github-pub/README.md

 # first-github-pub
-This is my first repository- DevOps Training This was created on 16th Feb 2025
+# This is my first repository- DevOps Training This was created on 16th Feb 2025
+# This project is called Repo